Does Firefox have a VPN? Yes, Firefox offers two different VPN products.

 2.1.
 How it protects your entire device

-The main benefit of Mozilla VPN is its “full-device” protection.
-This means the app secures all internet traffic from your device, not just your browser.
+The main benefit of Mozilla VPN is its full-device protection.
+The app secures all internet traffic from your device, not just your browser.

 When you connect, it creates an encrypted tunnel for everything.
-This includes other browsers like Chrome, your email app (like Outlook or Apple Mail), gaming clients, and even background system updates.
+This includes other browsers like Chrome, your email app, gaming clients, and even background system updates.
 This systemic approach secures your entire digital footprint.

 2.2.
 What are the main features and costs?

-The Mozilla VPN service has several key features.
-Technically, it is built using the WireGuard protocol.
-This is a modern and fast protocol widely used in the industry for its strong performance.
+- WireGuard protocol: Technically, the service is built using WireGuard.
+This is a modern, fast protocol widely used in the cybersecurity industry for its strong performance.

-Regarding its privacy, Mozilla markets the service with a no-logs policy.
+- Strict no-logs policy: Regarding its privacy, Mozilla markets the service with a strict no-logs policy.
 This is the company’s stated promise that it does not track or store records of your online activity.

-However, it is crucial to understand that Mozilla is based in the United States.
-The US is a core member of the Five Eyes (FVEY) intelligence-sharing alliance.
-This jurisdiction is a significant consideration for privacy advocates.
-While a company may have a no-logs policy, its location in a FVEY country means it operates under laws that could potentially compel it to provide user data to government agencies.
+- Five Eyes jurisdiction: It is crucial to understand that Mozilla is based in the United States.
+The US is a core member of the Five Eyes intelligence-sharing alliance.
+While the company has a no-logs policy, its location means it operates under laws that could potentially compel it to provide user data to government agencies.

 2.3.
 What devices does Mozilla VPN support?